nishiratavo/Drone_vision/README.md

 In the ROS environment there is one thing called packages, you can think of them as libraries, that make one's life easier.
 This project uses some of them, a interesting one being used is the [ardrone_autonomy package](https://github.com/AutonomyLab/ardrone_autonomy).
 It manages the AR.Drone SDK, making the control of the drone by software to be very easy.

 ### Python(OpenCV)
 Since this is a camera based tracking project it needs to do image processing, which can be quite easy with [OpenCV](https://opencv.org/).
 The image processing algorithm it is using right now is based on a color tracking approach.
 It creates a mask based on a RGB threshold then applies it on the original image, as a result we have only the green dot.
 As a final step it recognizes the green dot as a circle and sends the x,y position to the control algorithm.
+(All the image processing algorithms are in learning.py)

 ### Control(PID)
 For the tracking it uses a simple [PID controller](https://en.wikipedia.org/wiki/PID_controller).
 The constants are optimized for the AR.Drone we used, so you may need to change them (in controller.py).